Greek dress: Ottoman period

-Inside the Ottoman empire, Greeks were part of the Rum Millet.
+Inside the Ottoman Empire, Greeks were part of the Rum Millet.
 The administrators occasionally brought about legal regulations on clothes (see sumptuary laws).
 The clothing of Muslims, Christians, Jewish communities, clergy, tradesmen state and military officials were strictly regulated during the reign of Suleiman the Magnificent.
 Political crises of the 17th century were reflected as chaos in clothes.

 During the period, each area had its own different clothing style.
 The islanders, from the westernmost Ionian islands to the easternmost Cyprus, used to wear the Vraka, a type of traditional breeches.

 At the rural areas, a popular clothing was the fustanella, a traditional skirt-like garment.
 Fustanella was worn also by the klephts and the armatoloi. and predominantly by the Arvanites of Greece as described by foreign travelers.

 Apart from them, the wealthy Greeks of the urban centres adopted the Western European-style dress.

 Modern period

 In the independent Greece, Otto and Amalia were the first to be interested in fashion matters.
 Amalia created a romantic folksy court dress, which became a national Greek costume still known as the Amalía dress.
 It follows the Biedermeier style, with a loose-fitting, white cotton or silk shirt, often decorated with lace at the neck and handcuffs, over which a richly embroidered jacket or vest is worn, usually of dark blue or claret velvet.
 The skirt was ankle-length, unpressed-pleated silk, the color usually azure.
 It was completed with a soft cap or fez with a single, long, golden silk tassel, traditionally worn by married women, or with the kalpaki (a toque) of the unmarried woman, and sometimes with a black veil for church.
 This dress became the usual attire of all Christian townswomen in both Ottoman Empire-occupied and liberated Balkan lands as far north as Belgrade.
+Nineteenth-century Greek painter Théodore Jacques Ralli created countless paintings featuring subjects wearing traditional Greek attire between 1873 and 1909.
+The woman typically wore the Greek mandili headscarf.

 Otto adopted the fustanella for his personal guard, still in use by the Evzones, members of the Presidential Guard.

 Since then, the Greek fashion follows the European standards.
 However completely black clothing is worn for one year in mourning.

 A cliché depicts also the mountainous Cretans wearing black trousers, shirts, black stivania (Cretan type of boot), black sariki (Cretan type of woven headscarf), and gold neck chain.